gridstack/gridstack.js/doc/README.md

 Toggle the grid animation state.
 Toggles the `grid-stack-animate` class.

 - `doAnimate` - if `true` the grid will animate.

+### setGridWidth(gridWidth)

+(Experimental) Modify number of columns in the grid.
+Will attempt to update existing widgets to conform to new number of columns.
+Requires `gridstack-extra.css` or `gridstack-extra.min.css`.

+- `gridWidth` - Integer between 1 and 12.

 ### setStatic(staticValue)